Accelerated BS Program Information

 How to apply:

-- Complete the university application for admission or request application from admission department at 716.286.8700.
+- Complete the online university application for admission

-- Include an essay on why you are choosing nursing as a profession and two letters of recommendation.
+- Complete an essay on why you are choosing nursing as a profession and have two letters of recommendation sent in, submit this documentation to the Office Of Admissions, PO Box 2011, Niagara University, NY 14109.

-- Have your transcripts sent to Office of Admission, Bailo Hall, Niagara University, N.Y.
+- Have your transcripts sent to Office of Admission, PO Box 2011, Niagara University, N.Y.
 14109.
 Include high school and any/all colleges/universities attended.

 - Accelerated program applicants - please call for more information to the department of nursing at 716.286.7358, interviews will be scheduled by the nursing department upon review of completed applicant files.